The Gallium Neutrino Absorption Cross Section and its Uncertainty: The Ga Ge ground state cross section

-{\it Radiative corrections:} Although radiative corrections \cite{Sirlin} are significant (few \%\cite{Kurylov}) for low-energy neutrino reactions on nuclei, it is often assumed \cite{Bahcall97} that these corrections are common to the inverse reactions $(e^-,\nu_e)$ and $(\nu_e,e^-)$, and thus implicitly included when the $(\nu_e,e^-)$ nuclear transition matrix elements are determined from known electron-capture rates.
-Were this the case, Eq. (\ref{eq:sigmaor}) would simplify, with the ratio of $(\nu,e)$ and EC radiative corrections replaced by 1.
+accounts for the difference between the radiative corrections \cite{Sirlin} for neutrino absorption and those for electron capture (contained in $\mathrm{\tilde{B}_{GT}}(\mathrm{gs})$).
+While in a given low-energy weak nuclear process the radiative correction can be significant (few \% \cite{Kurylov}), it is frequently assumed \cite{Bahcall97} that these corrections affect inverse reactions $(e^-,\nu_e)$ and $(\nu_e,e^-)$ similarly, and thus are implicitly included when the $(\nu_e,e^-)$ nuclear transition matrix elements are determined from known electron-capture rates.
+Were this the case, the ratio above would be 1.
 However, while this universality assumption holds for charge-current reactions producing electrons/positrons only in the final or only in the initial state, Kurylov et al. \cite{Kurylov} have shown that it is not preserved in the comparison between electron capture and $(\nu_e,e^-)$.\\ ~\\